 Miss this step and “it can easily freeze all the way back inside of the house and split the pipe,” says Walker.

 5. Secure handrails and stair treads.
 “In the winter, you’re much more likely to grab a handrail,” says Walker.
 Make sure they’re stable.
 To deal with slippery exterior steps, he installed rubber treads, attaching them to the stairs with screws.

 6. Seal drafts.
-If you can see daylight around the exterior door, “That’s obviously an air gap.”
+If you can see daylight around the exterior door, “that’s obviously an air gap,” says Walker.
 Fix it with weather stripping.